Access

 There are blue badge parking spaces located near the Festival site.
 The nearest spaces are on Queens Gate and Kensington Gore.
 These spaces are managed by the council, for more information please see The City of Westminster website.

 Visitors can also pre-book to park on the Imperial College London South Kensington Campus.
 To book a space please email [email protected] by 12 noon the day before parking is required with your name, vehicle registration, the day and time you will be attending the Festival.
 Spaces are limited so please note that all day parking will unlikely be permitted to enable other blue badge holders to enjoy the Festival.

 Accessible Toilets and Changing Facilities

-All accessible toilets are gender neutral.
+All accessible toilets will be gender neutral.

 Changing Places Toilet